tvarano/portfolio-site/README.md

 # Portfolio Website
 ### by Thomas Varano

-A portfolio website developed full-stack using Flask on Heroku.
+A portfolio website developed full-stack using Flask on Google Cloud.

 Check it out at https://www.tomvarano.com !